dennisppaul/umfeld-arduino/README.md

 *Umfeld* is a C++ environment for audio- and graphics-based applications. it is inspired by [Processing.org](https://processing.org) and similar environments.

-⚠️ *Umfeld* is a *Work in Progress* (WIP) ⚠️ please always keep this in mind. if you find a bug, an issue, something missing, have an idea for improvements or a feature request, please use GitHub’s [Issue Tracking System](https://github.com/dennisppaul/umfeld/issues).
+⚠️ *Umfeld* is a *Work in Progress* (WIP) ⚠️ please keep this in mind. if you find a bug, issue, or something missing, or have an idea for improvements or a feature request, please use GitHub’s [Issue Tracking System](https://github.com/dennisppaul/umfeld/issues).

 ## Features

 - processing-style API in C/C++
 - simple structure ( e.g `setup()` and `draw()` )
-- shape-based drawing (e.g `line()`, `ellipse()`, `beginShape()`…)
+- shape-based drawing ( e.g `line()`, `ellipse()`, `beginShape()`… )
-- cross-platform ( macOS, Linux, Raspberry Pi, Windows and potentially iOS, Android, WebGL etcetera )
+- cross-platform ( macOS, Linux, Raspberry Pi, Windows — potentially iOS, Android, WebGL )
-- simple application structure `.cpp` file + `CMakeLists.txt`
+- simple application structure: one `.cpp` file + `CMakeLists.txt`
-- based on CMake build system
+- CMake-based build system
-- native access to *real* APIs e.g OpenGL, FFmpeg, PortAudio, and others
+- native access to APIs like OpenGL, FFmpeg, PortAudio, and others
 - small, portable builds

 ## Quickstart